apostrophecms/starter-kit-assembly-essentials/README.md

   - [Self-hosting and the sample Dockerfile](#self-hosting-and-the-sample-dockerfile)
   - [Localized domain names](#localized-domain-names)
   - [Private locales](#private-locales)

->**Important Notice:**
->
->While much of the code in this starter kit is aimed at quickly configuring the `@apostrophecms-pro/multisite` extension that requires a license, it is freely available for use in your projects.
-To use it as a starter kit for a new Assembly project, including the multisite extension, you will need an Assembly subscription.
->
->To obtain a license, please visit our [website](https://apostrophecms.com/assembly) to learn more.
-You can contact our support team for assistance or purchase a subscription directly through [your Apostrophe Workspace](https://app.apostrophecms.com/login).
->
->As an alternative to this starter template, we offer several open-source starter kits that are available without any licensing restrictions.
-These kits, along with links to their GitHub repositories, are listed on our [website](https://apostrophecms.com/starter-kits).

 ## Purpose
 The purpose of this repo is to serve as a quick start for multisite-enabled, cloud-hosted projects based on and hosted via Apostrophe Assembly.
 Technically speaking, it serves as a working example of a project built on the `@apostrophecms-pro/multisite` module.